 because of the breathtaking scenery.
 Wilderness And back country permits

 must be obtained before hitting the trails.
 These are free.
-The permits
+I will remind you that the permits

 are required if you are spending the night in the wilderness.
 You can